Study sets, textbooks, questions

 DISCOURSE To correct or modify what you have just said, so as to make it more accurate or more intelligible.
 Can be self-initiated or other-initiated.

 METHODOLOGY Underlies many language learning strategies, and it has always been considered a sound learning strategy. the act of doing or saying something again. something that happens in the same way as something that happened before

 FUNCTION Belongs to the general class of speech acts that are about getting people to do things, such as commanding, persuading, and asking favors.
 Most of these involve the use of modal verbs.

 SLA Responding to new information by re-organizing to accommodate it.
 The term in cognitive learning theory used to describe what seemed to happen to the learner's developing interlanguage system as it adapted to new input.
-At some point, a rule for regular past tense formation is applied to all verbs in past contexts.
-The system has now sped up processing, but it may result in what is called backsliding, which is what happens when the learner overapplies the rule (or overgeneralizes it).
-Without ____, fossilization can occur.

 TESTING The process of reviewing previously studied material, especially in advance of a test.
 The most effective forms involve revisiting previously studied material and processing it in a novel way.
 This should happen as soon as possible after first meeting it, and then at successively longer intervals of time.

 PHONOLOGY The way that some words are emphasized so as to give the effect of regular beats.
 Can be stress-timed (English) or syllable-timed (French and Spanish).
 Interacts with stress and intonation to help speakers organize speech into meaningful units.

 PHONOLOGY Squeezing syllables in an utterance into the same amount of time so that they occupy the same length of time.

 METHODOLOGY Regular procedures that impart a sense of structure, rhythm and flow to the class.
 Some are management-oriented, some are teaching-oriented.